department-of-veterans-affairs/va.gov-team/products/content-localization/product-outline-working-drafts/markdown-version.md

 - Site-wide roll-out or centralized translation management
 - Non-content pages (ie: tools, VAMCs)
 - Updates/changes to pages found during translation effort that need updates (bugs will be captured and addressed by team owners)
-- other chanels including notifications, email, snail mail).
-SK note: this could be a big driver for saving on translation costs - enabling other depts to leverage database)
+- Other channels including notifications, email, snail mail (SK note: this could be a big driver for saving on translation costs - enabling other depts to leverage database)

 Assumptions
 Include indication of which assumption you think is most risky.
 Your Solution Approach (next section) should describe how you'll validate that assumption w/your initial set of functionality